 This chart shows the distribution of final sales prices for single family residences in Los Altos Hills.
 Home values are higher than other cities due to homes having 1+ acres of land.

-The annual median price for Los Altos Hills homes remained relatively flat in 2017.
-The annual increase in the median price for Los Altos Hills homes has averaged 5.7% per year since 1998 (CAGR).
+The annual median price for Los Altos Hills homes jumped 25% in 2018.
+The annual increase in the median price for Los Altos Hills homes has averaged 6.5% per year since 1998 (CAGR).

 Market demand for Los Altos Hills homes increased dramatically starting in 2014.
 The average Days on Market is significantly higher than the other cities, due to the large 1+ acre lots and homes up in the hills, away from schools and stores..